Why you should always finish your antibiotics

 Antibiotics

-Antibiotics, much like the bacteria they fight, are living things.
-Over time, the bacteria the antibiotic is designed to fight may become resistant to the antibiotic as they develop.
-Under normal circumstances, natural resistance may take many years.
+Antibiotics, like the bacteria they target, are living organisms.
+Over time, the bacteria the antibiotic is designed to target may become resistant to it as they evolve.
+Under normal circumstances, natural resistance can take many years to develop.

 But when patient misuse enters the picture, that rise to resilience may take considerably less time.
-Left to continue developing against he antibiotic, the bacteria have the potential of becoming so-called "superbugs", like Methicillin-resistant Staphylococcus aureus (MRSA), super gonorrhoea, or drug-resistant chlamydia.
+Left to continue developing resistance to antibiotics, the bacteria have the potential to become so-called "superbugs," such as Methicillin-resistant Staphylococcus aureus (MRSA), super gonorrhoea, or drug-resistant chlamydia.

-Once bacteria become resistant, resistance passes on to other strains of the same bacteria.
+Once bacteria become resistant, the resistance is passed on to other strains of the same bacteria.
 The British Medical Bulletin identifies “injudicious use of antibiotics” as a major factor increasing the spread of resistance worldwide:

 “In many areas, the availability of antibiotics ‘over the counter’ or via the internet allows the non-prescriber to have free and unrestricted access to these agents.”